 Even if the overnight Monday ferry is running, keep in mind there is only one bus a day.

-The most popular route to reach the Corn Islands without flying is:
+The most popular route to get to Little Corn Island without flying is:

 - Bus from Managua to El Rama

 - Ferry from Bluefields to Big Corn Island (+ Little Corn Island)